 - Know where the inks come from — speak with the tattoo artist

-- Alternatively, do some research and ask if you can bring your own ink to the sitting
+- Ask your tattoo artist if you can bring your own tattoo ink to the sitting

 - Be wary of unbranded inks

 - Regularly check for signs of a rash, infection or reaction

 - Choose a tattoo artist with a license and a good reputation